Things to See & Do

 Points of interest that you might like include,

-- Pepper berry Cafe and Art Farm (plus forest walks on the property) can be found at Birches Bay not far from Grandview
+Five Bob Cafe and Sculpture Trail (plus forest walks on the property) can be found at Art Farm Birches Bay not far from Grandvewe.

-- From Pepperberry, you'll drive a couple of kilometres to reach Woodbridge and Peppermint Bay (see drive 2, above)
+From Art Farm Birches Bay, you'll drive a couple of kilometres to reach Woodbridge and Peppermint Bay (see drive 2, above)